rxweb/rxweb/docs/reactive-form-validators/validation-validators/lessThanEqualTo.md

 ---
 title: lessThanEqualTo
-description: Less than equal to validation validator will allow the user to enter only that value which is less than oe equal to the value in the pre defined field.
+description: Less than equal to validation validator will allow the user to enter only that value which is less than or equal to the value in the pre defined field.
 author: rxcontributorone

 ---